dfint/installer/README.md

 - Press "Update" button
 - Run the game in the usual way (run the game's executable or from the Steam client)

-## DFHACK
+## DFHack

-Currently, **df-steam-hook-rs** cannot be used while **dfhack** is installed, because the hook library is installed with the same name as dfhack library.
+Currently, **df-steam-hook-rs** cannot be used while **DFHack** is installed, because the hook library is installed with the same name as dfhack library.
 The game can run one such library with a specific name.
 We are working on resolving of this problem.

 ## Adding languages for Dwarf Fortress